Residue Class Patterns of Consecutive Primes: Number of Attainable Residue Class Patterns

 From Proposition \ref{shiudirichlet}, we have

 Therefore, Corollary \ref{smallcor} provides a better bound when To minimise this, we take $c=5/6$, and we get a better bound when

 \end{rem} We can get a better lower bound for the number of patterns attainable by consecutive primes when $\varphi(q)$ is larger.
-In this case, the 'shifting' argument does not generate many more good tuples, so we do not consider it here. \begin{cor} For $m,r \in \mathbb{Z}^+$, define
+In this case, the `shifting' argument does not generate many more good tuples, so we do not consider it here. \begin{cor} For $m,r \in \mathbb{Z}^+$, recall $M$ from Definition \ref{defn:notationforthms}.
+If $q \ge 2$ is squarefree and $\varphi(q) \geq M{}$, there are at least